soulspace-org/domain-driven-design-model/docs/ddd/c-big-ball-of-mud.md

 #Big Ball of Mud (Concept)
 ## Description
+A Big Ball of Mud is a casually, even haphazardly, structured system.
+Its organization, if one can call it that, is dictated more by expediency than design.
+Yet, its enduring popularity cannot merely be indicative of a general disregard for architecture.
 ## Documentation
 As we survey existing software systems, trying to understand how distinct models are being applied within defined boundaries, we find parts of systems,